For starters, she's giving away 90 percent of her sun-related profits.

 I’m not worried, because they use my property – they stay in solar orbit, because the Earth stays in solar orbit.

 That's a good point.
 Has anyone actually tried to sue you because of your sun?

-Yes, a man of A Coruña in Spain tried to sue me because he declared himself the owner of the universe, and then of the sun.
-But the court recognised me as the only owner in the world of the sun being in possession of an official document, and then closed the case.
+Yes, a man from A Coruña in Spain tried to sue me because he declared himself the owner of the universe, and then of the sun.
+But the court recognised me as the only owner in the world of the sun who possesses an official document, and then closed the case.

 He could’ve tried to buy your sun from you?